Ilija Paranos: Head of the Special Police of the Belgrade City Administration

-For more information, see: Belgrade Special Police.

 Following the German occupation of Serbia in 1941, Ilija Paranos signed the Appeal to the Serbian People.
 In July 1941, he led an operation to destroy the Kolubara Partisan Detachment.

 In September 1941, after the formation of Milan Nedić's Government of National Salvation, Paranos was appointed head of the Belgrade Special Police.
 The primary task of the Special Police was to conduct anti-communist operations against the Partisan movement and to assist the German occupying authorities in suppressing the Yugoslav Army in the Homeland.

 On November 9, 1941, Colonel Jovan Trišić, acting commander of the gendarmerie, was arrested by the Special Police for aiding Draža Mihailović.
 Paranos personally interrogated Trišić.

 Paranos's prewar friend, Milutin Ivković—known as Milutinac—was arrested multiple times by the Gestapo due to his connections with the Partisans.
 According to some accounts, Paranos repeatedly intervened to save him, urging Ivković to leave the country and serve as a doctor in a prisoner-of-war camp housing Yugoslav officers captured during the April War.
 Paranos also managed to save Friedrich and Ruža Pops, Ivković's Jewish in-laws, despite their arrests by the Gestapo.
 They survived the war.

 However, Ivković was ultimately arrested on May 24, 1943, by the Gestapo.
-He was imprisoned at the Banjica concentration camp and executed the following morning in Jajinci.
+He was imprisoned at the Banjica concentration camp and executed the following morning at the Jajinci execution site.
 It is believed that Ivković's rapid arrest and execution, which occurred unusually quickly, was a personal vendetta by Svetozar Toza Vujković, the camp's administrator.
 Vujković, a former head of the Fourth Anti-Communist Section of the Special Police, had hoped to become the wartime head of the Special Police but was passed over in favor of Paranos.

 Toward the end of the war, Paranos established contact with General Dragoljub Mihailović, Chief of Staff of the Supreme Command of the Yugoslav Army in the Homeland, attempting to negotiate some form of cooperation.
 This collaboration was staunchly opposed by Major Aleksandar Mihailović Vili, commander of the Belgrade Corps group of the Yugoslav Army in the Homeland, who referred to Paranos as “the greatest inquisitor of our people.”